fyne-io/docs.fyne.io/api/v2.5/widget.md

 type Widget interface {
 	CanvasObject

-	// CreateRenderer returns a new WidgetRenderer for this widget.
+	// CreateRenderer returns a new [WidgetRenderer] for this widget.
 	// This should not be called by regular code, it is used internally to render a widget.
 	CreateRenderer() WidgetRenderer
 }
 ```

 Widget defines the standard behaviours of any widget.
-This extends the CanvasObject - a widget behaves in the same basic way but will encapsulate many child objects to create the rendered widget.
+This extends [CanvasObject].
+A widget behaves in the same basic way but will encapsulate many child objects to create the rendered widget.